-This report has assessed Journeys Dance Festivals' programming, policies/practices and promotion activities in relation to both mainstreaming and environmental responsibility.
-Each evaluation of Journeys' performance in mainstreaming and environmental responsibility is supplemented by a mapping against the Arts Council England's investment principles that are outlined in its Let's Create strategy for 2020-2030.
+This report has assessed Journeys Dance Festivals' programming, policies/ practices and promotion activities in relation to both mainstreaming and environmental responsibility.
+Each evaluation of Journeys' performance in mainstreaming and environmental responsibility is supplemented by a mapping against the Arts Council England's investment principles that are outlined in its Let's Create strategy for 2020-2030 (see appendices).

 In relation to mainstreaming, Journeys Dance Festival has consistently brought a diverse programme of high-quality dance performances to outdoor spaces in East Sussex.
 Mainstreaming is evidenced throughout.
-For example, with a partnership in 2014 with Ramp Events and the Wheelchair Dance Sports Association and programming that has included Kathak dance, Etta Ermini Dance Company, Candoco Associates Moxie Brawl, Sadhana Dance, Stop Gap Dance Company, Zaza Tsara Mayottian dance troupe, Anna Mudeka Band plus Zimbabwean Dance.
+For example, with a partnership in 2014 with Ramp Events and the Wheelchair Dance Sports Association and programming that has included Kathak dance, Etta Ermini Dance Company, Candoco Associates Moxie Brawl, Sadhana Dance, Stopgap Dance Company, Zaza Tsara Mayottian dance troupe, Anna Mudeka Band plus Zimbabwean Dance.

-This report has also identified a strong commitment to the environment, with over twenty years' experience of producing environmentally responsible events.
-It has therefore been ahead of its time in many respects such as minimising waste both on site and in production and promotional activities and minimising reliance on fossil fuels.
+This report has also identified a strong commitment to the environment, with its producers, 18 Hours, having over twenty years' experience of producing environmentally responsible events.
+Journeys Dance Festival, together with 18 Hours, has therefore been ahead of its time, in particular with relation to minimising waste (both on site and in production and promotional activities), minimising reliance on fossil fuels and reducing travel miles through prioritising dance companies from South East England.